-Leading the team in 2019, Sharma Phillips and Carla Westerman will be coaching the Roaring Fork Women’s Triathlon Team.
+Leading the team, Sharma Phillips and Carla Westerman facilitate and coach the Roaring Fork Women’s Triathlon Team.
 The RFWTT was developed to fill a void for women athletes on the Western Slope of Colorado.
 We offer women in our rural valley the opportunity to learn the basics of swimming, cycling, and run/walking in a supportive environment that promotes cooperation over competition.

 We train in the summer twice a week, for 13 weeks, from May to the middle of August.
 We meet in Glenwood Springs on Wednesday mornings from 6-8 a.m. where the emphasis is on running/walking/cycling/heart zone skills.
 We meet again on Saturday mornings or Monday evenings to learn pool and open water swimming skills.
 Extra workouts, lectures, and clinics are added throughout the summer.

 In the middle of August, we will take a field trip to Longmont to participate in the Divas Tri where Tri-Babes become Tri-Umphs when they cross the finish line!
 The event consists of a 1/2 mile open water swim, an 11.5 mile bike ride, and a 5K (3.1 mile) run/walk.

 Coaches Sharma and Carla are fortunate to have some of the Valley’s best staff and assistants to help them coach the team.
 Each summer, alumni assistants and staff make it possible to have quality work-outs for the different ability levels of the participants.
 The swim coaches have the difficult task of teaching swimming skills to a variety of levels.
 Yet, each summer they manage to get everyone trained to do the distance.
 There is always a staff member or assistant available for support, encouragement, or feedback.

 The unique RFWTT roster has included a physically challenged world champion blind triathlete and many AOA’s– adult onset athletes!